IntelliTect/Coalesce/docs/pages/topics/coalesce-json.rst

 File Resolution
 ---------------

-When the code generation is ran by invoking ``dotnet coalesce``, Coalesce will try to find a configuration file via the following means:
+When the code generation is run by invoking ``dotnet coalesce``, Coalesce will try to find a configuration file via the following means:

 #.
 If an argument is specified on the command line, it will be used as the location of the file.
 E.g. ``dotnet coalesce C:/Projects/MyProject/config.json``
 #.
 If no argument is given, Coalesce will try to use a file in the working directory named ``coalesce.json``